-This deliverable has provided confirmation that all relevant Data Management and Sharing documents required for generating, using, sharing or storing (meta) data during the course of PD-MitoQUANT were established and agreed upon by all consortium members prior to the start of the associated research activities.
+This deliverable has provided confirmation that all relevant Data Management and Sharing documents required for generating, using, sharing or storing (meta) data during the course of PD-MitoQUANT were established and agreed upon by all consortium members prior to the start of the associated research activities, and that these Data Management and Sharing documents have been periodically reviewed and updated as the project progresses.
 Relevant documentation referred to within the Data Management and Sharing plan are kept on file and will be provided to the IMI JU on request.